thingucas/kata/docs/PrimeFactors.md

 ## Rules

-Implement `primefactors.Generator`.
-The `Generate` method takes an integer argument and returns a list of integers.
+Implement the `Generate` method which takes an integer argument and returns a list of integers.
 That list contains the prime factors in numerical sequence.

 ## Languages